elgatosf/streamdeck/README.md

 #### 🗺️ Actions

-The `streamDeck.actions` object provides information about actions currently visible on the Stream Deck, and methods for routing events of a specific action type; routing is particularly useful when your plug-in provides multiple actions.
+The `streamDeck.actions` object provides information about actions currently visible on the Stream Deck, and methods for routing events of a specific action type; routing is particularly useful when your plugin provides multiple actions.

 ```typescript
 import * as streamDeck from "@elgato/streamdeck";